Tsar Cannon: Perm Tsar Cannon

-It was the world's largest 20-inch cast-iron cannon.
+The Tsar Cannon located in Perm was the world's largest 20-inch cast-iron cannon.
 Unlike other "Tsar cannon"s, the one in Perm was a military weapon.
 The cannon, nicknamed the "Perm Giant", was made in 1868, by the order of the Ministry of Marine to the Motovilikha manufacturing plant (which is PAO "Motovilikha Plants" today, manufacturing weapon systems such as cannons, mortars, howitzers, self-propelled artillery, "Grad", "Uragan" and "Smerch" rocket systems).

 Tests were carried out with the gun on 16 August 1869, starting from firing from the shore of the Kama River (which is around 0.8–1 km wide).
 Later tests were carried out on this place until the end of Perestroika, with a lot happening in Soviet times.
 A certain F. V. Pestich, chief of the artillery of Kronstadt port attending most of the tests.
 The Perm cannon made a total of 314 shots, including grapeshot and bombs of different systems.
 As a result, the strength of the cannon was tested, and the weight of the powder charge was optimized.
 During the test, the charge weight was gradually increased to 120 kg.
 The set amount of propellant charge was 53 kg of black gunpowder in battle, putting the firing range to at most 1.2 km.

 As quoted by writer Mikhail Osorgin, who witnessed the events: